Emmanuel Adeyemo

 Oluwapelumi Emmanuel Adeyemo (born 21 May 2002) is a Nigerian professional footballer who plays as a midfielder for the club Vizela in the Primeira Liga.

 Professional career

-A youth product of the Nigerian academy Triple 44, Adeyemo signed a 4 year contract with the Portuguese club Vizela on 22 January 2021.
-He shortly after went on loan with Pedras Salgadas for the rest of the 2020-21 season.
+A youth product of the Nigerian academy Triple 44, Adeyemo signed a four-year contract with the Portuguese club Vizela on 22 January 2021.
+He shortly after went on loan with Pedras Salgadas for the rest of the 2020–21 season.
 He made his professional debut with Vizela in a 2–1 Taça da Liga loss to Estrela on 24 July 2021.

+International career

+In October 2022, Adeyemo was called up to the Nigeria U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches.